 Dane is a passionate advocate for learning and firmly believes that engineers need to embrace the skills of other sectors in order to stay relevant in a rapidly changing world.
 He loves tramping and stand up paddle boarding, and also enjoys developing a good Excel spreadsheet if there is time.

 India completed her BE (Natural Resources) from the University of Canterbury in 2016, however, has been volunteering with EWBNZ since 2014 in both programme and operational roles.
-She currently works as an Environmental Engineer with WSP Opus in Wellington.
+She currently works as a Water Resources Engineer with WSP Opus in Wellington.
 Her interests lie in potable water safety and the relationship of legislation with the practical implementation of it.

 In her Programmes Coordinator role, India works to support the team leads of EWBNZ's programmes to ensure they succeed in the individual aspirations of each programme while working in unison with parallel programmes.